anyscale/madewithml.github.io/docs/courses/mlops/pipelines.md

 ... but in a real production setting, our data can come from a wide variety of sources.
 For example, we have a dataset prepared for the purposes of this course but where does this data originate from and where does it end up before we're ready to use it for machine learning?

-### Extraction

-When we talk about data that we want to process on in our DataOps pipelines, we need to think about both it's origin and where it lives.

 - **Database**: most applications (including the [old Made With ML](https://madewithml.com/pivot/){:target="_blank"} that our dataset comes from) have a database to store and read information from.
 Typical choices are [PostgreSQL](https://www.postgresql.org/){:target="_blank"}, [MySQL](https://www.mysql.com/){:target="_blank"}, [MongoDB](https://www.mongodb.com/){:target="_blank"}, [Cassandra](https://cassandra.apache.org/){:target="_blank"}, etc. The specific choice depends on the schemas, data scale, etc. We can also have auxiliary data coming from other services around our main application such as user analytics (ex.
 [Google Analytics](https://analytics.google.com/analytics/web/){:target="_blank"} or [Segment](https://segment.com/){:target="_blank"}), financial transactions (ex.
 [Stripe](https://stripe.com/){:target="_blank"}), CRM services (ex.
 [SalesForce](https://www.salesforce.com/){:target="_blank"}), etc. Data can also be taken from the origin database and moved to another specialized database after it goes through labeling/annotation and QA pipelines.

 - **Warehouse**: data is often moved from the database to a data warehouse (DWH) for the added benefits of a powerful analytics engine, front-end clients, etc. to make it very easy for downstream developers to efficiently use the data at scale.
 Typical choices are [Google BigQuery](https://cloud.google.com/bigquery){:target="_blank"}, [Amazon RedShift](https://aws.amazon.com/redshift/){:target="_blank"}, [SnowFlake](https://www.snowflake.com/){:target="_blank"}, [Hive](https://hive.apache.org/){:target="_blank"}, etc.